Skip to product information

 Pashupatinath Temple (Kathmandu)

-One of the holiest Śaiva sites in the Hindu world, central to Newar life-cycle rituals, particularly cremation rites along the Bagmati River.
+One of the holiest Śaiva sites in the Hindu world and central to Newar life-cycle rituals, particularly cremation rites along the Bagmati River.
 Represents the valley’s deep Shaiva tradition.

 Kathmandu Durbar Square (Hanuman Dhoka Palace Complex)

-The political and ceremonial heart of old Kathmandu, including the Taleju Bhawani Temple (state goddess of the Malla kings) and the Kumari Ghar, residence of the Living Goddess—an institution unique to Newar culture.
+The political and ceremonial center of old Kathmandu, including the Taleju Bhawani Temple—the state goddess of the Malla kings—and the Kumari Ghar, residence of the Living Goddess.

 Patan Durbar Square (Lalitpur)